Jacob Sampson: Chasing Champions

 Sampson's original concept had been to write a play about the more famous Canadian boxer George Dixon, but he shifted to writing about Langford, with whom he was previously not familiar, after repeatedly coming across Langford's name in his research.
 Chasing Champions premiered in 2016 at the Ship's Company Theatre in Parrsboro, Nova Scotia, and was remounted later in the year at Halifax's Eastern Front Theatre.

 The production won six awards at the Robert Merritt Awards in 2017, including wins for Sampson in both Outstanding Actor and Outstanding Play by a Nova Scotian Playwright.
 The play subsequently underwent a wider tour in 2018, including a production at the National Arts Centre in Ottawa.

 Subsequent career

 He won a second Robert Merritt Award for Outstanding Actor in 2020, for his performance in Shauntay Grant's The Bridge.

-In 2021 his short theatrical monologue Umoja Corp was performed as part of Obsidian Theatre's 21 Black Futures web series.
+In 2021, his short theatrical monologue Umoja Corp was performed as part of Obsidian Theatre's 21 Black Futures web series, directed by Leighton Alexander Williams.

-In 2022 he was named associate artistic director of Halifax's 2b Theatre Company.
+In 2022, he was named associate artistic director of Halifax's 2b Theatre Company.

-He has also acted in film and television, including guest appearances in Haven, Seed, Sex & Violence, Trailer Park Boys and Diggstown.
-In 2024 he had his first leading role in a film, as Sam in Kevin Hartford's comedy film To the Moon.
+He has also acted in film and television, including guest appearances in Haven, Seed, Sex & Violence, Trailer Park Boys, and Diggstown.
+In 2024, he had his first leading role in a film, as Sam in Kevin Hartford's comedy film To the Moon.